Characters we use in formatting

 Superscript

-Do not use superscript when writing dates.
-This can confuse users with English as a second language.
-Just use the number and the month, for example, '7 December'.
+Don't use superscript for writing dates.
+This can confuse people who use English as a second language so just use the number, for example, '7 December'.

 Escaping formatting characters